The key to every salesperson’s success is knowing their profitability. The same goes for Amazon FBA merchants.

 I recommend that every new seller on Amazon use Fulfillment by Amazon.
 This is because sub-contracting your product’s shipping to Amazon frees up a huge load.
 Not having that extra work allows you to shift your concern to other tasks in your business.

-Media and Non-Media Items
+Media and mon-media items

 Your product is either a media item or a non-media one.
-Media items include:Β
+Media items include:

 • videos